kielfriedt/lustre-buildbot-config/README.md

 http://Spack.io/.
 Developers are encouraged to use this infrastructure when working on a change.
 However, this code can be used as a basis for building a private build and test environment.
 This may be useful when working on extending the testing infrastructure itself.
+We recommend using https://github.com/opensfs/buildbot Building Buildbot via pip or some other package installer can cause compatibility issues.

 Generally speaking to do this you will need to create a `password.py` file with your credentials, then list your builders in the `master.cfg` file, and